-I am also the Lecturer in Anglicanism, Liturgy and Church History in the Church of Ireland Theological Institute, and an Adjunct Assistant Professor in the University of Dublin (Trinity College Dublin).
-I am continuing to lecture in CITI until the end of the academic year in 2017, when my positions in Limerick and Killaloe become full-time responsibilities.
+I have been the Lecturer in Anglicanism, Liturgy and Church History in the Church of Ireland Theological Institute, and an Adjunct Assistant Professor in the University of Dublin (Trinity College Dublin), and I am continuing to lecture in CITI until the end of the academic year in 2017.

 For many years, I worked as a journalist with the Lichfield Mercury, the Wexford People and The Irish Times, where I was Foreign Desk Editor until 2002.